My First Mothers Day In France (or was it?)

 Most countries celebrate some form of Mother’s day on 31 different dates. (more or less).

 Here’s a breakdown, by percentage of when Mother’s day is celebrated.

-- 11% (22 countries) celebrate on the 8th of March like Russia and Vietnam
+- 11%: 21 countries celebrate with “International Woman’s Day” on the 8th of March like Laos, Vietnam and Afghanistan.

-- 3% (7 countries) celebrate on the fourth Sunday of Lent like the UK and Ireland who call it Mothering Day.
+- 3%: 7 countries celebrate something called Mothering Sunday on the fourth Sunday of Lent like the UK and Ireland.

-- 13% (25 countries) the rest of the countries celebrate on random dates like Thailand in August, Indonesia in December and Russia in November.
-And I was told by two different people from India that the concept of celebrating on the 2nd Sunday of may is slowly catching on but some Hindu people celebrate mothers in a festival called Durga Puja which is a ten-day celebration in October.
+- India: I was told by two different people from India that the concept of celebrating on the 2nd Sunday of may is slowly catching on but some Hindu people celebrate mothers in a festival called Durga Puja which is a ten-day celebration in October.

-Regardless of the date or what the people of a country call it, a whole day dedicated to Mothers is celebrated in much the same way around the world- to honour the mother of the family, motherhood, the maternal bonds, and the influence of mothers in society.
+Regardless of the date or what the people of a country call it the day, the spirit of the celebrations is usually the same or similar—to honour the mother (or female) of the family, motherhood, the maternal bonds, and the influence of mothers in society.

 2nd Sunday Of May: 52 %

 52% of the countries of the world celebrate Mothers day on this day

 Anguilla, Antigua and Barbuda, Aruba, Australia, Austria, Bahamas, Bangladesh, Barbados, Barbuda, Belgium, Belize, Bermuda, Bhutan, Bonaire, Botswana, Brazil, Brunei, Cambodia, Canada, Cayman Islands, Central Africa, Chad, Chile, China, Colombia, Congo, Dem.
 Rep.,